apigee/api-platform-samples/learn-edge/apikey-security-2/README.md

 ### Prerequisites

-* Be sure to perform the [prerequisites](https://github.com/apigee/api-platform-samples/tree/master/learn-edge#prerequisites), if you haven't already.
+* If you haven't alread, be sure to perform the [prerequisites](https://github.com/apigee/api-platform-samples/tree/master/learn-edge#prerequisites).
-* Be sure to do the "one-time setup" steps in the [apikey-security-1](../apikey-security-1) example.
+* If you haven't already, be sure to do the "one-time setup" steps in the [apikey-security-1](../apikey-security-1) example.

 ### Deploy it